rule

 Text 18

-Sûta said: "See how, being connected to the great ones in conversation, we, although we are from a mixed background, clearly today are promoted to take [a higher] birth [in the Lord].
+Sūta said: "See how, being connected to the great ones in conversation, we, although we are from a mixed background, clearly today are promoted to take [a higher] birth [in the Lord].
 By serving the ones advanced in knowledge is one quickly purified from the suffering that is a consequence of one's being born in a lower [material] sense.
+(Vedabase)

 Text 19

 And, again, what to say of those who exclusively take to the shelter of the great devotees and thereto chant the holy name of He who is called Ananta because of the fact that He is unlimited in His potency and unmeasurably great by His attributes?
+(Vedabase)

 Text 20

 To give a description of Him unlimited in His attributes and equal to none, it suffices to say, that the goddess of fortune, with rejecting others who asked for it, wished to serve in the dust of His feet, while He Himself never asked for it.
+(Vedabase)

 Text 21

-Who else would be worth the position of carrying the name of Supreme Lord besides Mukunda [Lord Krishna as the one granting liberation] of whose toenails the water [of the Ganges] collected by Brahmâjî emanated that via Lord S'iva purifies the whole universe.
+Who else would be worth the position of carrying the name of Supreme Lord besides Mukunda [Lord Krishna as the one granting liberation] of whose toenails the water [of the Ganges] collected by Brahmājī emanated that via Lord S'iva purifies the whole universe.
+(Vedabase)

 Text 22

-Those who are firmly attached to Him are capable of instantly leaving the attachments of the gross body and the subtle mind aside and go away to take shelter of the highest stage of perfection [sannyâsa], the stage of life in which non-violence and renunciation is found.
+Those who are firmly attached to Him are capable of instantly leaving the attachments of the gross body and the subtle mind aside and go away to take shelter of the highest stage of perfection [sannyāsa], the stage of life in which non-violence and renunciation is found.
+(Vedabase)

 Text 23

 Because you who are as strong as the sun asked me for it can I give an account of the knowledge I have acquired; as for this is it as with the birds that fly as far as they can: I can enlighten you on Vishnu as far as my realization permits.
+(Vedabase)

 Text 24-25

-"Once upon a time when Parîkchit was hunting stags with bow and arrows, he got very fatigued, hungry and thirsty.
-Looking for a reservoir of water he entered the hermitage of the famous rishi S'amîka where he saw the sage silently sitting down with his eyes closed.
+One day, when Parīkchit was hunting stags with bow and arrows, he got very fatigued, hungry and thirsty.
+Looking for a reservoir of water he entered the hermitage of the famous rishi S'amīka, where he saw the sage silently sitting down with his eyes closed.

-Once upon a time Mahârâja Parîkshit, while engaged in hunting in the forest with bow and arrows, became extremely fatigued, hungry and thirsty while following the stags.
-While searching for a reservoir of water, he entered the hermitage of the well-known S'amîka Rishi and saw the sage sitting silently with closed eyes.
+"Once upon a time when Parīkchit was hunting stags with bow and arrows, he got very fatigued, hungry and thirsty.
+Looking for a reservoir of water he entered the hermitage of the famous rishi S'amīka where he saw the sage silently sitting down with his eyes closed.
 (Vedabase)

 Text 26

 Having restrained his sense organs, breath, mind and intelligence had he, in quality equal to the Supreme Absolute, ceased all activity while he remained unaffected in trance elevated above the three modes of consciousness [wakefulness, dream and unconsciousness].
+(Vedabase)

 Text 27

-The sage, in meditation, was covered by the skin of a stag, and long, compressed hair was scattered all over him.
-The King, whose palate was dry from thirst, asked him for water.
+He was covered by his long, compressed hair as also by the skin of a stag.
+The king, whose palate was dry of thirst, asked for water.
 (Vedabase)

 Text 28

 Not being properly received with a place to sit, water and nice words, he felt neglected and so he got angry.
+(Vedabase)

 Text 29

 O brahmins, given the circumstance of being distressed because of his hunger and thirst, was his anger and hostility against the brahmin unprecedented.
+(Vedabase)

 Text 30

-While leaving, the King, being so insulted, picked up a lifeless snake with his bow and angrily placed it on the shoulder of the sage.
-Then he returned to his palace.
+Having lost his respect he picked up a lifeless snake with the tip of his bow and placed it in anger on the shoulder of the sage as he left to return to his palace.
 (Vedabase)

 Text 31